jaspash75/my-last-9teen-year/README.md

 ---

-## 🐍 What This Project Demonstrates
+##  🎂What This Project Demonstrates

 This project is written in beginner-friendly Python and showcases fundamental programming concepts, including: